 Rahul Mitra

-Previously, I received my bachelor's degrees in Computer Science and Physics from Trinity College.
+Previously, I received bachelor's degrees in Computer Science and Physics from Trinity College.
 My undergraduate research, advised by Prof. Kevin Huang,

 was in the area of telerobotics.